cjackie/DuduShopping/README.md

 - `master` branch only for merging and synchronization for other branches. development has to do in other branches.
 It is recommended for new features to create new branch with descriptive name.
 - All classes should be unit tested as much as possible. see example `src/test/java/com/dudu/payment/StripeManagerTest.java`
-- Write responsible and clean code
+- Write responsible, clean, and readable code.

 ### Documentation
 Document as much as possible for feature developers to pick up.
 Write javadoc and comments to indicate usage/intention when